jr419/BRIDGE/docs/api-reference/bridge-pipeline.md

 The `run_bridge_pipeline` function implements the complete BRIDGE (Block Rewiring from Inference-Derived Graph Ensembles) pipeline.
 This pipeline optimizes graph neural networks through inference-derived graph rewiring.

 Rewiring now always uses hard predictions (argmax over logits) and fully resamples the adjacency from optimal edge probabilities.
 There is no temperature parameter and no p_add/p_remove.
-The pipeline trains a standard model only (no selective models).
+The pipeline trains a standard model.

 ## Function Signature